 There are a lot of trends of small businesses running their blogs more like diaries, which does not work well if you do not already have a dedicated following.
 Instead, your small business should be writing blogs about things that your customers are actually Googling.
 By writing about what your customers or target audience are already searching for, you are increasing your chances of being seen.

 You can find what your customers or audience are searching for by using SEO tools to search for relevant keywords.
 If you are writing content for a real estate blog, you may search keywords or terms like real estate or buy a house for example.
-A lot of SEO tools will compile a list of questions that people are searching that contain these keywords.
+A lot of SEO tools will compile a list of questions that people are searching for that contain these keywords.

 YouTube video marketing

-A lot of small businesses may not think of YouTube when it comes to search engines, but it is actually the world’s third largest search engine and a place where a lot of people flock to for answers.
+A lot of small businesses may not think of YouTube when it comes to search engines, but it is actually the world’s third-largest search engine and a place where a lot of people flock to for answers.

-With YouTube, you can create videos about your specific topic full of product recommendations, and other externally linking information.
+With YouTube, you can create videos about your specific topic full of product recommendations and other externally linking information.
 Whether it is a simple demo, a how-to, or a tutorial, there are plenty of outlines you can follow.